frederic-perez/AmE-dictionary/data/idioms.md

 __take your mind off something__ To do something to help you forget about something else.
 __talk back__
 __talk in riddles__ To speak in a (perhaps intentionally) convoluted way.
-__talking head__ :dart: _slang_ A person who is filmed in closeup while talking about some topic, especially for an interview, documentary, news report, etc. _He always has the same talking heads on his show to talk about recent political events._
+__talking head__ :dart::two: _slang_ A person who is filmed in closeup while talking about some topic, especially for an interview, documentary, news report, etc. _He always has the same talking heads on his show to talk about recent political events._ _Talking head videos._
 __tan (one’s) hide__ To spank one. _Young lady, I will tan your hide if you disobey me again!_
 __tap dancing__
 __tap into__ :seven: __1__ To establish a connection with; have access to: _tapped into a new market for their products._ _It has allowed me to tap into my best talents._ __2__ To take advantage of: _tapped into their enthusiasm to improve the school._ _A good way to tap into their wallets._ _To tap into the millions of dollars to be made from apps._ _It’s possible that a new loan wouldn’t have to be tapped into immediately._